sri-datla/dataAnalytics-Project/README.md

 1. R installs all the packages required to run the models
 2. Select the dataset which should be downloaded from - https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients (user input)
 3. Data will be checked for null values/ blank values.
 If found those rows will be omitted.
-4. As we see some inaccuracy in the original data, some recalculations were done.
+4. As I saw some inaccuracy in the original data, some recalculations were done.
-5. Then we applied correlation method to see the columns which are highly correlated
+5. Then I applied correlation method to see the columns which are highly correlated
 6. If correlation is more than 0.80 then those columns are dropped and the data is ready for analysis.
 7. R splits the data into 70% train and 30% test each time we run the code.